 - A. Members' normal contribution rates shall continue to be established and adjusted subsequent to and in accordance with state law and the actuarial recommendations adopted by the Retirement Board and the Board of Supervisors. - B. The County will adopt employee contribution rates equal to County contributions for full reserve funding of cost-of-living increases to retirees for all active members of the retirement system as recommended by the OCERS actuary.
-Employees will pay the full member contribution for each of the benefit plans provided by the County. - C. Employee Retirement Contributions to Offset the Increased Cost of the "2.7% at 55" benefit formula: - 1.
+Employees will pay the full member contribution for each of the benefit plans provided by the County. - C. Employee Retirement Contributions to Offset the Increased Cost of the "2.7% at 55" benefit formula. - 1.
 The implementation of the "2.7% at 55" retirement benefit formula shall be without additional cost to the County for as long as the enhanced benefit formula is provided to employees, ie., it will be borne entirely by the employees.
 Effective with the pay period that commenced on June 24, 2005, unit members began making an additional employee contribution to the retirement system.
 This contribution is in addition to the normal employee contribution calculated under Section 31621.8 of the Government Code (or Section 31621 of the Government Code, if applicable), and is in addition to the employee contribution required to help provide full reserve funding of cost-of-living increases to retirees for all active members of the retirement system as recommended by the actuary.
 The additional employee contribution made under this paragraph is known as the "Reverse Pickup" and is designed to offset both the prospective increased costs, as well as the increased costs attributable to past service liability of providing this enhanced retirement benefit.

 - a.
 The portion of the additional employee contribution that is attributable to past service liability shall be in accordance with, and for the purposes stated, in Section 31678.3(d) of the Government Code.
-This additional employee contribution shall continue beyond the expiration date of this MOU, for the purpose of amortizing, over a 20 year period, the cost of the enhanced retirement benefit. - b.
-The portion of the additional employee contribution that is attributable to the prospective increased cost of the benefit shall also continue beyond the expiration date of this MOU but unlike the past service liability, does not expire at the end of the 20 year period set forth above.
+This additional employee contribution shall continue beyond the expiration date of this MOU, for the purpose of amortizing, over a twenty (3020) year period, the cost of the enhanced retirement benefit. - b.
+The portion of the additional employee contribution that is attributable to the prospective increased cost of the benefit shall also continue beyond the expiration date of this MOU but unlike the past service liability, does not expire at the end of the twenty (3020) year period set forth above. - 2.
+The relative-ratio based methodology will be used to determine the additional employee contribution toward the "2.7% at 55" retirement benefit formula. - 3.
+After implementation of this benefit, the County and IUOE will annually review its costs including costs impacted by changes in investment earnings and evaluate whether any adjustments to employee contributions are necessary.